-- Warner has more housing options than surrounding towns, with the highest rate of multi-family, renteroccupied homes. - When compared to surrounding towns, Warner is in the middle range of median value. - Similar to the rest of the State, Warner's population is growing older, although it does have a higher proportion of young people than most surrounding towns.
+- Warner has more housing options than surrounding towns, with the highest rate of multi-family, renteroccupied homes. - When compared to surrounding towns, Warner is in the middle range of median home values. - Similar to the rest of the State, Warner's population is growing older, although it does have a higher proportion of young people than most surrounding towns.
 There continues to be a need for a variety of housing to attract younger people, as well as to address the needs of seniors who would like to downsize, but still remain residents of the Town.

-Many factors contribute to housing costs.
-One such contributor is energy, whether it the cost of electricity, heat escaping in the winter, or cooling in the summer.
-Encouraging energy efficiency can help lower monthly costs, contributing to the affordability of housing.
-Things such as energyefficient residential construction, solar, solar hot water, and geothermal energy generation should be addressed in the zoning framework.
+Energy efficiency can help lower monthly costs, contributing to the affordability of housing.
+Things such as energy-efficient residential construction, solar, solar hot water, and geothermal energy generation should be addressed in the zoning framework.

 - Comments from residents from the Community Survey and housing forums indicate concerns regarding housing costs, high property taxes, and available options. - Accessory apartments can have an important role in providing flexible and affordable housing options in Warner.
-Both attached and detached ADUs are permitted by right for detached, single family homes in all residential zones and the B-I district.

-• Zoning regulations for minimum lot sizes, road frontage, setbacks, and other dimensions can be modified to increase the number of building lots.

-- Warner's Workforce Housing Ordinance provides structure for addressing the Town's housing needs and gives the Planning Board flexibility with lot sizes and density. - The Town's Open Space Development Ordinance is a tool that can be used to address housing density as well as conservation of open space.
+Both attached and detached ADUs are permitted by right for detached, single family homes in all residential zones and the B-I district. - Zoning regulations for minimum lot sizes, road frontage, setbacks, and other dimensions can be modified to increase the number of building lots. - Warner's Workforce Housing Ordinance provides structure for addressing the Town's housing needs and gives the Planning Board flexibility with lot sizes and density. - The Town's Open Space Development Ordinance is a tool that can be used to address housing density as well as conservation of open space.
 Design incentives could be offered to encourage new construction while maintaining desirable open space.